What is IEC 62304 and why do we hit two birds with one stone with ISO 13485

 Special attention is given to the software lifecycle, which consists of the following 3 phases:

-The latter phase is to be prevented as long as possible by alternating execution of phase 2.
-However, in order not to fall behind the constantly evolving state of technology after just a few years, a necessary structure must be considered during development.
+The latter phase is something one would want to prevent as long as possible, through the alternating execution of phase 2.
+However, in order not to fall behind the constantly evolving state of technology after just a few years, a necessary structure must be observed during development.

 The IEC 62304 therefore covers 5 topic areas: